 Selling your property (for less than the outstanding mortgage amount)

-This is known as a sale at shortfall.
-If you wish to sell your property, regardless of whether there are any mortgage arrears, and the sale price won’t be enough to pay back your mortgage balance you will need to go through our sale at shortfall process.
+This is known as a ‘sale at shortfall’.
+If you wish to sell your property, regardless of whether there are any mortgage arrears, it may be that the sale price won’t be enough to pay back your mortgage balance.
+If this is the case, you’ll need to go through our sale at shortfall process.

 Assisted voluntary sale scheme